Author Instructions

 Funding

-Authors should list all funding sources for their work in the Funding section in the following format.
+Authors should list all funding sources for their work in the Funding section.
+If no funding was used to support the work, you may omit this section.

 References